Climate-Invariant Machine Learning

-In the context of climate change, we hypothesized that ML models emulating ``climate-invariant'' mappings (Fig~\ref{f1}, Fig~\ref{f_rescaling}), for which the distributions of inputs/outputs change little across climates (Fig~\ref{f_PDFs}), generalize much better than ML models emulating ``brute-force'' mappings, for which the distributions of inputs/outputs change significantly across climates.
-Tested on a suite of storm-resolving simulations with different surface temperatures in three distinct climate models with different geographies (Fig~\ref{f_data}), physically-rescaled NNs generalize better to a warmer climate as their inputs are progressively rescaled (Fig~\ref{f_Inp_Rescaling}). ``Climate-invariant'' NNs whose inputs have all been rescaled learn mappings that hold across temperatures and geographies during training (Tab~\ref{tab:Results}), and hence exhibit superior generalization skill almost everywhere on the globe (Fig~\ref{f_R2}, Fig~\ref{f_R2_lat_p}).
-Finally, attribution maps reveal that ``climate-invariant'' NNs learn more spatially local mappings that facilitate generalization across climates (Fig~\ref{f_NN_visualization}).
+In the context of climate change, we hypothesized that ML models emulating climate-invariant mappings (Fig~\ref{f1}), for which the inputs/outputs distributions change little across climates (Fig~\ref{f_PDFs}), generalize much better than ML models emulating raw-data mappings, for which the inputs/outputs distributions change substantially across climates.
+Tested on a suite of storm-resolving atmospheric simulations with different surface temperatures in three atmospheric models with distinct configurations (Fig~\ref{f_data}), physically-transformed NNs generalize better as their inputs are progressively transformed (Fig~\ref{f_Inp_Rescaling}).
+Climate-invariant NNs whose inputs have all been transformed learn mappings that are robust to temperature and configuration changes (Fig~\ref{tab:Results}), and hence exhibit superior generalization skill almost everywhere on the globe (Fig~\ref{f_R2}), including when data from multiple climates are available (Fig~\ref{f_BothClimates}).
+Finally, attribution maps reveal that in addition to providing control on the features' distributions, climate-invariant NNs learn more spatially local mappings that facilitate generalization across climates and configurations (Fig~\ref{f_NN_visualization}).